Quiroptero/dotfiles/README.md

 Dotfiles are kept inside directories named after the software they belong to.
 OS-specific dotfiles are kept with the same structure in mind, with an additional layer (directory) at the top, named after the OS they belong to.

+## usage

+One-line example to remind myself on how to use this setup.
+From within `~`:

+`stow --no-folding -d ~/dotfiles -S nvim -t ~ -v3`

+* `--no-folding`: Stow only the _leaves_, not the branches.
+  This means that only files will be stowed, whereas directories might be created if they do not exist, but will not be symlinked.
+* `-d`: The stow directory where the package is located at.
+* `-S`: The package to be stowed.
+* `-t`: The target directory.
+This is usually `/home/user` in Linux and `/Users/user` in macOS.
+* `-v3`: Verbosity level 3.